 The first cars to enjoy a ride on the Radwood wave were the most iconic models from the 1980s, those vehicles that seemingly defined a particular niche or segment of the consumer population.
 Much like today, the entry-level BMW – the ubiquitous 3-Series – is the vehicle of choice for anyone sensing their career is on an upward trajectory.
-The E30 chassis cars remain the high water mark for the platform, and original cars like this sport package-equipped 1987 325is here on Craigslist in Bethesda, Maryland are considered the most prized models outside of the exceedingly expensive M3.
+The E30 chassis cars remain the high watermark for the platform, and original cars like this sport package-equipped 1987 325is we first came across in September 2020 on Craigslist in Bethesda, Maryland are considered the most prized models outside of the exceedingly expensive M3.
 The seller is asking $13,400, which compares favorably against the Hagerty Insurance Online Valuation Tool which pegs an “Excellent” car at $20,700 and a “Good” quality example at $13,200.
-Finding a first-year IS car with all of its original equipment intact isn’t easy, so get a hold of the seller through email by contacting him here.
-Be sure to tell him you saw his E30 on GuysWithRides.com.

 The 3-Series was offered in a few different flavors, ranging from fuel economy-minded-“E” models to the more sporting “I” and “IS” editions, which offered the same 2.5L fuel-injected M20 inline-six, with different equipment packages to set them apart.
 What made the E30 chassis so special was its ability to offer absolutely unflappable handling with a torquey and willing six-cylinder upfront at a price point that didn’t rule it out for all but the highest income earners.
 Of course, BMW has abandoned many of these qualities that earned it a loyal following among enthusiasts beginning with the venerable 2002, which helps explain why the E30 – seen by many as the last truly great car the company built – remains so popular today.